In Charge of the Bachelorette Party? Follow This Planning Checklist

 - Make your transportation reservations.
 Consider your timing and location: Book reservations earlier if you'll be in a city, celebrating during prom season or in the summer when the number of prewedding parties tends to peak.

 - If you're celebrating at home, help the divvy up responsibilities for refreshments and activities.
 Make a shopping list.
-Divide up to-dos among bridesmaids: games, decorations, food and drinks, music playlists, movie lineups and sleeping arrangements (if necessary).
+Divide up to-dos among bridesmaids: games, decorations, food and drinks, music playlists and sleeping arrangements (if necessary).

 One Week Before